SeldonIO/seldon-core/docs/source/contents/kubernetes/autoscaling/hpa-rps-autoscaling.md

 The goal is to autoscale model and server replicas based on model inference RPS.
 This will require:

 - Having a Seldon Core 2 install that publishes metrics to prometheus (default).
-In the following, we will assume that prometheus is installed in a separate namespace, `seldon-monitoring`
+In the following, we will assume that prometheus is already installed and configured in the `seldon-monitoring` namespace.
 - Installing and configuring [Prometheus Adapter](https://github.com/kubernetes-sigs/prometheus-adapter), which allows prometheus queries on relevant metrics to be published as k8s custom metrics
-- Configuring HPA manifests to scale Models and the corresponding Server replicas
+- Configuring HPA manifests to scale Models and the corresponding Server replicas based on the custom metrics

 ### Installing and configuring the Prometheus Adapter